What is AmeriCorps?

 Habitat for Humanity-MidOhio (HFHMO) is a nonprofit, ecumenical Christian housing ministry that works in partnership with God and people to build affordable homes, empower families, and develop communities.

-Habitat for Humanity-MidOhio has been serving the Columbus area since 1987, has recently added Licking County to the service area and has served over 300 families.
+Habitat for Humanity-MidOhio has been serving the Columbus area since 1987, has recently added Licking County and Madison County to the service area and has served over 300 families.

 |AmeriCorps*National Direct Program Overview|